zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

 Spotify has added a feature called Smart Shuffle that works like normal shuffling, but also adds recommended songs in-between ever few tracks in the queue.
 On paper I like this feature, though I have never found myself actually using it.
 I was introduced to it through the following infuriating UX.

 I go the the Now Playing screen on the Android Spotify client.
 The playlist I am listening to is currently set to shuffle (regular shuffle), but I would like to turn off regular shuffle.
 I press the button with a shuffle icon, which has for 10+ years been a single toggle that would instantly take effect.
 Instead of a simple 2 option toggle, I find that it has been converted in to a 3 option cycle button, where pressing it cycles through the options of `Linear -> Shuffle -> Smart Shuffle -> Linear`.
-I can see the thinking behind this decision though I don't like it since it breaks muscle memory established by this app for a decade and all other music playing applications.
+I can see the thinking behind this decision, but it breaks muscle memory established all other music players for decades.
 That is not my issue though.

 When you click the button and move the state from `Shuffle` to `Smart Shuffle`, the application begins loading the Smart Shuffle recommendations which means it must query Spotify servers, which is an operation that takes multiple seconds.
 While this occurs, the button with a Shuffle icon becomes a button with a loading spinner, and becomes unclickable.
 I must wait multiple seconds before I can turn off Smart Shuffle.